 This takes into account the areas in which a lender is making loans.
-It also looks at various pieces of information covered by the protected classes we’ve been talking about throughout this post with the goal of identifying potential lending discrimination, whether communities are being appropriately served and whether there are opportunities for investment in underserved communities.
+It also looks at various pieces of information covered by the protected classes we’ve been talking about throughout this article – with the goal of identifying potential lending discrimination, whether communities are being appropriately served and whether there are opportunities for investment in underserved communities.

 Section 1031 Of Dodd-Frank Wall Street Reform Act

 Compliance with this law in the mortgage business means that lenders have to have clear and present disclosures of any terms associated with offers.
 It’s also why you see both a base interest rate and an annual percentage rate (APR) printed next to each other in advertisements.
-These are just a couple of examples.

 New York Human Rights Law